Geography of Japan: Location

 The Japanese archipelago is relatively far away from the Asian continent.
-Kyushu is closest to the southernmost point of the Korean peninsula with a distance of 190 km, which is almost 6 times farther away than from England to France across the English Channel.
-Thus historically Kyushu was the gateway between Asia and Japan.
+Kyushu is closest to the southernmost point of the Korean peninsula, with a distance of 190 km, which is almost six times farther away than from England to France across the English Channel.
+Thus, historically, Kyushu was the gateway between Asia and Japan.
 China is separated by 800 km of sea from Japan's big main islands.
 Hokkaido is near Sakhalin, which was occupied by Japan from 1905 to 1945.
-Most of the population lives on the Pacific coast side of Honshū.
+Most of the population lives on the Pacific coast of Honshū.
 The west coast facing the Sea of Japan is less densely populated.

-The Japanese archipelago was difficult to reach since before ancient history.
-During the Paleolithic period around 20,000 BCE at the height of the Last Glacial Maximum, there was a land bridge between Hokkaido and Sakhalin which linked Japan with the Asian continent.
-The land bridge disappeared when the sea levels rose in the Jōmon period around 10,000 BCE.
+The Japanese archipelago has been difficult to reach since ancient history.
+During the Paleolithic period around 20,000 BCE, at the height of the Last Glacial Maximum, there was a land bridge between Hokkaido and Sakhalin that linked Japan with the Asian continent.
+The land bridge disappeared when sea levels rose in the Jōmon period around 10,000 BCE.

-Japan's remote location, surrounded by vast seas, rugged, mountainous terrain and steep rivers make it secure against invaders and uncontrolled migration from the Asian continent.
+Japan's remote location, surrounded by vast seas, rugged, mountainous terrain, and steep rivers, makes it secure against invaders and uncontrolled migration from the Asian continent.
 The Japanese can close their civilization with an isolationist foreign policy.
-During the Edo period the Tokugawa Shogunate enforced the Sakoku policy which prohibited most foreign contact and trade from 1641 to 1853.
-In modern times, the inflow of people is managed via the seaports and airports.
-Thus Japan is fairly insulated from continental issues.
+During the Edo period, the Tokugawa Shogunate enforced the Sakoku policy, which prohibited most foreign contact and trade from 1641 to 1853.
+In modern times, the inflow of people is managed via seaports and airports.
+Thus, Japan is fairly insulated from continental issues.

-Throughout history, Japan was never fully invaded nor colonized by other countries.
+Throughout history, Japan has never been fully invaded or colonized by other countries.
 The Mongols tried to invade Japan twice and failed in 1274 and 1281.
 Japan capitulated only once after nuclear attacks in World War II.
-At the time Japan did not have nuclear technology.
-The insular geography is a major factor for the isolationist, semi-open and expansionist periods of Japanese history.
+At the time, Japan did not have nuclear technology.
+The insular geography is a major factor in the isolationist, semi-open, and expansionist periods of Japanese history.